amyxlase/cmu-student-dev-setup-guide/README.md

 * git push: Syncs to your remote repository.
 The list of commits and their messages can be browsed like an “edit history.”
 * git pull: Fetches changes from the remote repository so they can be accessed locally.
 * git branch: Lists all branches in the repository.
 Executing git branch -a will show all branches related to your repository, including remote ones.
-* git checkout &lt;branch>: Switches to the branch that is named
+* git checkout <branch>: Switches to the branch that is named
 * git merge: Merges changes from one branch into another.
 * git status: Shows the status of your local repository.
 This can be used to view your commits and changes.